feng1st/feng1st.github.io/content/ai/_index.md

 ---
 title: AI
+type: blog
 ---

-Thou shalt not make a machine in the likeness of a man’s mind.
+> Thou shalt not make a machine in the likeness of a man’s mind.